Skip to main content

 • Local development → Telescope

-• Detailed production traces and alerts without managing infrastructure → Nightwatch
+• Detailed production traces and alerts → Nightwatch

 Summary

-For full configuration options, see the official start guide and the environment variable reference.
+For detailed configuration, see the official docs and the environment variables reference.